 “Classical Physics is usually concerned with everyday conditions: speeds much lower than the speed of light, and sizes much greater than that of atoms.
 Modern physics is usually concerned with high velocities and small distances.”

-Similarly, project managers also need to recognize that a traditional, plan-driven approach to project management only works reliably in a limited set of situations.
+Similarly, project managers also need to recognize that a traditional, plan-driven approach only works reliably in a limited set of situations.
 In the project management world, this can be expressed with the Stacey Complexity Model:

 In this model, there are two primary dimensions – one is requirements complexity and the other is technology complexity.

-- Traditional, plan-driven project management still works in areas of low complexity such as some construction projects but even in some of those areas, project managers have recognized a need for a somewhat more adaptive approach
+- Traditional, plan-driven project management still works in areas of low complexity such as some construction projects.
+However, even in some of those areas, project managers have recognized a need for a somewhat more adaptive approach

-- As you get further out on either complexity axis, there is typically a need for more of an adaptive Agile approach that is better suited for dealing with uncertainty but this is not a binary and mutually-exclusive proposition.
+- As you get further out on either complexity axis, there is typically a need for more of an adaptive Agile approach.
+In that area, Agile is better suited for dealing with uncertainty but this is not a binary and mutually-exclusive proposition.
 There is a need to blend both approaches in the right proportions to fit the situation

 What’s the Impact on Project Managers?

-Just as new theories about Physics have significantly extended the notion of what “Physics” is beyond the traditional world of Classical Physics, Agile will have a similar impact on project managers.
+Just as new theories about Physics have significantly extended the notion of what “Physics” is beyond the Classical Physics, Agile will have a similar impact on project management.
 The way this will probably evolve is very likely similar to the way that Physics has evolved:

-- In today’s world, there are people who specialize in Classical Physics and people who specialize in the more esoteric areas of Modern Physics; however, neither one of those areas can ignore the existence of the other area and a truly broad-based Physicist has a fairly solid knowledge of both of those areas
+- In today’s world, there are people who specialize in Classical Physics.
+There are also people who specialize in the more esoteric areas of Modern Physics.
+However, neither one of those areas can ignore the existence of the other area.
+A truly broad-based Physicist has a fairly solid knowledge of both of those areas

 - I believe that a similar thing is likely to happen in Project Management.
-There will be project managers who continue to specialize in a traditional plan-driven approach to project management and project managers who specialize in Agile; however, just as in Physics, neither one of those areas can ignore the existence of the other area and a truly broad-based Agile Project Manager has a solid knowledge of both of those areas
+There will be project managers who continue to specialize in a traditional plan-driven approach to project management.
+There will also be project managers who specialize in Agile.
+However, just as in Physics, neither one of those areas can ignore the existence of the other area.
+A truly broad-based Agile Project Manager has a solid knowledge of both of those areas

 An Agile Project Manager is not a project manager who only works in an Agile environment.
-It is someone who has a broad-based knowledge of both Agile and traditional plan-driven project management and knows how to blend those two approaches in the right proportions to fit any given situation.
-The online Agile Project Management Training in The Agile Project Management Academy is designed around exactly this need.
+It is someone who has a broad-based knowledge of both Agile and traditional plan-driven project management.
+He/she should know how to blend those two approaches in the right proportions to fit any given situation.